smallsunsun1/Meta-SR/README.md

 - 5.change D.mode = 'predict' in config.py to predict results
 - 6.download the results folder and see the comparison pictures in personal computer.

-Note: The max_value for batch_size is 16 for multiple scale training for meta-SR because of gpu memory.

 # 5.8 UPDATE
 add a new implementation of meta-SR,(called batch_conv in basemodel.py which support convolution for different kernels values) support batch_size=16 and image_size=50 for multiple scale training.
 Speed up training speed. model_new.py suppprts batch_size = 16, model.py only support batch_size = 1 in meta-SR mode.